usail-hkust/Awesome-Urban-Foundation-Models/README.md

 ```
 @misc{zhang2024urban,
       title={Towards Urban General Intelligence: A Review and Outlook of Urban Foundation Models},
-      author={Weijia Zhang and Jindong Han and Zhao Xu and Hang Ni and Hao Liu and Hui Xiong},
+      author={Weijia Zhang and Jindong Han and Zhao Xu and Hang Ni and Tengfei Lyu and Hao Liu and Hui Xiong},
       year={2024},
       eprint={2402.01749},
       archivePrefix={arXiv},